-As has been recently shown in \cite{Prevedel2011}, the strong correlations observed in entangled states can assist in performing classical communication under the effect of specific sources of error.
-In this work we present a scheme that utilizes the correlations present in a spontaneous parametric down-conversion (SPDC) source to make spatial information immune to the even-order spatial aberrations caused by refractive index fluctuations.
-Among these aberrations is the wavefront tilt, which has long been known \cite{Fried1965} for being the most deleterious in terms of loss in resolution when long-exposure imaging is used \cite{Fried1966}, accounting for as much as $87\% $ of the total wavefront distortion \cite{Andrews2005}.
-This aberration is routinely compensated by means of adaptive optics, where actuators change the shape of a telescope depending on a probe feedback \cite{Hardy1994}.
-The main difference between adaptive optics and the method we present here is that our approach doesn't require active compensation.
+Entanglement has been exploited in numerous situations to cancel unwanted effects such as group-velocity dispersion \cite{Nasr2003}, spatial aberrations and dispersion \cite{Bonato2008,Simon2009,Chan2011,Dixon2011} and, with the use of a phase-conjugating mirror, a proposal has been made even to mitigate atmospheric turbulence phase distortions \cite{Simon2011}.
+It has also been recently shown in ref. \cite{Prevedel2011} that the strong correlations observed in entangled states can assist in performing classical communication under the effect of specific sources of error.
+We show here a new scheme that does not resort to active compensation but, with the aid of the correlations present in a spontaneous parametric down-conversion (SPDC) source, makes spatial information immune to all odd-order spatial aberrations (both in amplitude and phase) caused by refractive index fluctuations in the atmosphere.
+Among these is the wavefront tilt, which has long been known \cite{Fried1965} for being the most deleterious in terms of loss in resolution when long-exposure imaging is used \cite{Fried1966}, accounting for as much as $80\% $ of the total wavefront distortion \cite{Andrews2005}.